 Now that you understand the importance of using images in your content marketing strategy, the next question becomes how to use that imagery correctly.

 Like everything with marketing, there is a right way to do it and a wrong way.
 And using images wrongly can reduce traffic, conversion rates, and even result in legal fees for your business.
 That’s why it’s essential that you understand the correct way to use images in your content marketing before you make a costly mistake.

 There are many technical aspects to using images in your content, and general tips that will improve the overall quality of your image marketing.
-We cover the best image use tips in one of our recent blogs, 8 Expert Tips For Image Content Use in 2022.
+We cover the best image use tips in one of our recent blogs, 8 Expert Tips For Image Content Use.